mulle-objc/mulle-objc-compat/README.md

 [Apple runtime](https://developer.apple.com/documentation/objectivec/objective_c_runtime?language=objc)
 functions to their [mulle-objc](//mulle-objc.github.io) counterparts.
 This makes porting of existing programs that use Apple runtime functions easier.
+If you can get by with the limited set of functions, these functions are preferable to use over their mulle-objc counterparts for the sake of portability and familiarity.

+> #### Mental model
+>
+> This library
+>
+> * does not include any other runtime than mulle-objc-runtime.
+> * does not define any functionality that is not part of the Apple runtime
+> * does not implement everything that's in the Apple runtime
+>

 ## Limitations